What Are Fats?

-- monounsaturated, found in avocados and olive, peanut, and canola oils
+- monounsaturated, found in avocados; peanut butter; nuts like almonds and pecans; and olive, peanut, and canola oils

-- omega-3 fatty acids, a type of polyunsaturated fat found in oily fish like tuna and salmon
+- omega-3 fatty acids, a type of polyunsaturated fat found in fatty fish like salmon, walnuts, and flax seeds

-2. Saturated fats: Found in meat and other animal products, such as butter, shortening, lard, cheese, and milk (except skim or nonfat).
-Coconut oil is also high in saturated fat, but it has a different structure than saturated fats found in animal products.
-Coconut oil has become popular due to its health benefits; however, olive and canola oils are more heart-healthy.
+2. Saturated fats: Found in meat and other animal products, such as butter, shortening, lard, cheese, and whole milk and cream.
+Coconut oil is also high in saturated fat.
 Eating too much saturated fat can raise blood cholesterol levels and increase the risk of heart disease.

 3. Trans fats: Found in some stick margarines, commercial snack foods, baked goods, and some commercially fried foods.
-Trans fats (also called trans fatty acids) are created when vegetable oils are hydrogenated (meaning that hydrogen atoms are added to the fat molecule so they remain solid at room temperature).
+Trans fats are created when vegetable oils are hydrogenated (hydrogen atoms are added to the fat molecule so they remain solid at room temperature).
 Trans fats can raise cholesterol and increase the risk of heart disease.
-Food manufacturers must list trans fats on food labels, but may also refer to them as "partially hydrogenated" oils on the ingredient list.
-Many companies now make margarines (or vegetable oil spreads) without trans fats.
+Food manufacturers must list trans fats on food labels.
+Many companies have removed trans fats from their products.

 How Are Fats Listed on Labels?

-When shopping for food and reading labels, remember that it's easy to eat a portion that's larger than the serving size on the label.
-A bag of corn chips might list 12 chips as a serving size, but kids often eat two or three times that amount.
-So be sure to pay attention to serving sizes.
+The Nutrition Facts label lists total fat, saturated fat, and trans fat found in 1 serving.
+But it's easy to eat a portion that's larger than the serving size on the label.
+A bag of corn chips might list 12 chips as a serving size, but many people eat 2 or 3 times that amount.

-When it comes to fat, food packages can say many things, such as fat-free, low-fat, reduced fat, and light (or lite).
-The government has strict rules about the use of two of these phrases.
+When it comes to fat, food packages often use terms such as fat-free, low-fat, reduced fat, and light (or lite).
+The government has strict rules about the use of these claims.
 By law:

-- fat-free foods can contain no more than 0.5 grams of fat per serving
+- fat-free foods contain no more than 0.5 grams of fat per serving

-- A light (lite) food must contain 50% less fat or one third fewer calories per serving than the regular version of that food.
+- light (lite) foods must contain 50% less fat or one third fewer calories per serving than the regular version of that food

-- A reduced-fat food must contain 25% less fat per serving than the regular version.
+- reduced-fat foods must contain 25% less fat per serving than the regular version

 How Much Fat Should Kids Get?